 “Nice to haves” — Depends on what comes up in life

-- Russian – Neither of us speaks, but I low-key want to learn
+- Russian – Neither of us speaks, but I low-key want to learn.
+I’m learning it very slowly using the one sentence a day method.

 - Japanese – We both know nothing, but it won’t take TOO much with a foundation in Chinese